joshi4/rmake/README.md

 Using your bash history reduces the pain of repeating the -C flag, however, that fails when you have to switch amongst different repos/makefiles quite frequently.

-Infact, using `gmake` will make it possible to use your bash history more consistently as `gmake test` or `gmake build` are common enough and the -C flag is abstracted away
+Infact, using `rmake` will make it possible to use your bash history more consistently as `rmake test` or `rmake build` are common enough and the -C flag is abstracted away

 ## Testing

-We have a simple end to end test for gmake in CI.
+We have a simple end to end test for rmake in CI.
 Please see the `.travis.yml` file